BW-Restaurant-Passport-4/Objectives-and-Assets/VISION.md

 Target Audience

 - Who is your target audience?
 Be specific.

+1. Foodies and people who like to travel and eat out.
+2. Business people.
+3. Couples looking for a date night or casual hangout.

-- What feedback have you gotten from potential users?
+- What feedback have you gotten from potential users? none

 - Have you validated the problem and your solution with your target audience?
 How?
+No

 Research